Kimonili/data-structures-and-algorithms-python/README.md

 * Algorithms (need to add the rest of the files)

-Footnote: Feel free to comment on the performence of the code! :bar_chart: Feedback is more than welcome! :smiley:
+Footnote: Feel free to comment on the performance of the code! :bar_chart: Feedback is more than welcome! :smiley: